Hexen II: Hammer of Thyrion 1.4.3

 default.
 Also adjustable from the menu.

-gl_purge_maptex 0 or 1: Purge opengl textures upon map change.
-Textures
+gl_purge_maptex 0 or 1: Purge opengl textures upon map changes.
+The

-levels will load slower.
-Default is 1.
-Adjustable
+map, but the levels will load slower.
+Default

 -------------------------------

-with the monitor refresh for a more stable image.
-This is equivalent
+the monitor refresh for a more stable image.
+This is equivalent to

-You can also override our -fsaa switch if you set Nvidia specific
+You can override our -fsaa switch if you set Nvidia-specific environment

-environment variable __GL_FSAA_MODE to an appropriate value.
-The
+variable __GL_FSAA_MODE to an appropriate value.
+The details for this

 use mode 3 or 4, others 1, 2, 4 or 5.